Phillies’ bats go cold in crunch time in Game 5 loss

 J.T.
-Realmuto gave the ball a ride in the ninth, only for Houston center fielder Chas McCormick to make the catch of his career against the wall.
-Bryce Harper was hit by a pitch with two outs but — yes, one more time — the final Phillies baserunner was left stranded when Nick Castellanos grounded out to end the 3-2 loss to the Astros on Thursday night.
+Realmuto gave the ball a ride in the ninth only for Houston center fielder Chas McCormick to make the catch of his career against the wall.

-“Being at home, we were excited for the opportunity,” Harper said of big hitters up in the ninth.
-“It just didn’t happen.”

-Tough luck or not, the Phillies’ crunch-time flops cost them again and the NL champions are also down 3-2 in the World Series headed into Game 6.
+Tough luck or not, the Phillies’ crunch-time flops cost them again in Game 5 on Thursday night.

 Back in a hole, the Phillies don’t have a long summer ahead to pull off another comeback.
 And unless they start hitting in Houston, their next ride home will be only for a clubhouse cleanout — not a parade.